Succession Season 4 cast: All actors & characters

 Roman Roy: Kieran Culkin

-Kieran Culkin plays Roman Roy, Logan’s second-born from his second marriage, although he’s always treated like he’s the youngest.
-Despite multiple business catastrophes – a failed rocket launch, sending a dick pic to his dad – his business acumen is strong and he could still be a major contender for the throne.
+Kieran Culkin plays Roman Roy, the wild child from Logan’s second marriage.
+Despite multiple business catastrophes — a failed rocket launch, sending a dick pic to his dad — his business acumen is strong and he remained a major contender for the throne right to the very end.

 Culkin is likely best known for starring in Scott Pilgrim vs. the World, and yes, he’s the brother of Macaulay and Rory.